When to avoid alcohol use

 While moderate alcohol use may offer some health benefits, heavy drinking — including binge drinking — has no health benefits.
 Excessive drinking can increase your risk of serious health problems, including:

-- Certain cancers, including breast cancer and cancers of the mouth, pharynx, larynx and esophagus
+- Certain cancers, including breast cancer and cancers of the mouth, throat and esophagus

 - Sudden death if you already have cardiovascular disease